Secret Masking

 Default Behavior

-By default, Lumigo will apply secret masking on data fields that match common regexes like "._pass.", "._key.*", and so on.
+By default, Lumigo will apply secret masking on fields where the key matches common regexes like "._pass.", "._key.*", and so on.
 The full list of regexes matched by default is below:

 [".*pass.*",".*key.*",".*secret.*",".*credential.*",".*passphrase.*","SessionToken","x-amz-security-token","Signature","Credential","Authorization"]